 It is a truth universally acknowledged that individual car ownership will one day be a thing of the past.
 By 2030 the government states that no new diesel or petrol cars will be sold and with the green revolution upon us in earnest we are all trying to do our best to dump our polluting vehicles or at least use them a bit more judiciously.
 This is why we’re excited by new car service THE OUT, which might even persuade Londoners to ditch the filthy Chelsea Tractor for good (the service is currently exclusively available in the capital).
 And why wouldn’t you if you only use your car on the odd occasion and it’s clogging up pavement space.
 This snazzy, app-based delivery service, which brings top of the range motors to your door and picks them up again when you’ve finished with them, works on the premise that it might both possibly save you money (depending on how much you drive) but also will take you on the road as a king or queen when the occasion arises.

-You should plan your A to B with a few country inn overnighters.
+If you’re designing your own, you should plan your A to B with a few country inn overnighters.
 The Merry Harriers in Surrey or The Three Daggers in Edington are both great on-the-way stopovers, the latter of which making a great ‘group travel’ destination…

 Take Your Mates